Credit card safety

 - Don't sign blank credit card receipts.
 Always verify the amount on your credit card receipt before signing it.
 If you get a credit card receipt that has blank spaces in it, write $0 in those spaces or draw through them before putting your signature on the card.
 Otherwise, the cashier could write in an amount and send the purchase to your credit card issuer.

-- Destroy and dispose of copies of receipts, airline tickets, travel itineraries, anything that displays your card numbers.
+- Destroy and dispose of copies of receipts, airline tickets, travel itineraries, and anything that displays your card numbers.

 - Memorize your PIN.

 - Check out unfamiliar companies by calling your local consumer protection agency.